NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 1. Understand how critical the dataset is by checking how many and which successors it has.
 1. Check if the dataset has already been committed by a different node `nu-br etl info <dataset-name> --n 2`
-1. If the dataset hasn't been committed: let the users know (#data-tribe) that said dataset is failing, communicate that we are considering [committing empty](ops_how_to.md#manually-commit-a-dataset-to-metapod); If possible let the users comeback to you, in rare occurrences we might need to revert a PR and hot-deploy Itaipu, this might happen if the dataset is critical for business operations.
-Commit empty or revert PR.
+1. If the dataset hasn't been committed: let the users know (#data-tribe) that said dataset is failing, communicate that we are considering [aborting](ops_how_to.md#manually-abort-a-dataset-to-metapod); If possible let the users comeback to you, in rare occurrences we might need to revert a PR and hot-deploy Itaipu, this might happen if the dataset is critical for business operations.
+Abort dataset or revert PR.
 1. Restart the Job.

 Extra, but complementary steps:

 1. Check if recent changes were made to the dataset you just identified
 1. Let's assume it is Saturday, you identified a broken dataset, it has thousands of successors, and you've also identified a PR from the day before changing said dataset.
 Reverting the PR and hot-deploying Itaipu might be the way to go.
 1. Reverting but not hot-deploying Itaipu.
 Remember that this will only apply from next day run onwards.
-This is usually helpful so you don't have to commit datasets empty through the weekend.
+This is usually helpful so you don't have to abort datasets through the weekend.

 **Remember.
 Use your best judgement.
 Escalate when unsure.**